 - Development and evaluation of new and existing diagnostic techniques.

 Many of these studies have led to important advances.
 While some have already begun to have clinical impact on glaucoma treatment, most have sewn seeds whose fruit will be borne over time.
 Such is the nature of science.

-Some Pilot Project grant recipients have gone on to receive government grants from the National Institutes of Health (NIH) to continue the work made possible by seed money from their GRF grant.
+Many Pilot Project grant recipients have gone on to receive government grants from the National Institutes of Health (NIH) to continue the work made possible by seed money from their GRF grant.